LAST NIGHT FOR CAMPING IS OCTOBER 31st

 If you would like to send your condolences to Ramelle and/or share how Mike helped you create a special or funny memory, please post on the Memories of Mike Forum, our Facebook page or email email@example.com.

 At some future date, a celebration of life will be scheduled for family and a few close friends.
-In lieu of flowers, and due to the COVID-19 situation and the impact that is having on the business, Ramelle asks if you would consider making a donation to cover Mike’s 2019-20 medical expenses.
-Any money beyond those expenses will be donated to Mainspring Conservation Trust, PAWS Animal Shelter of Bryson City and Four Seasons Hospice.
+In lieu of flowers, and due to the COVID-19 situation and the impact that is having on the business, Ramelle asks if you would consider making a contribution to cover Mike’s 2019-20 medical expenses.
+Over $12,500 (before fees) was raised and the excess funds were donated to Mainspring Conservation Trust, PAWS Animal Shelter of Bryson City and Four Seasons Hospice.
+Thanks so much to everyone who contributed, Ramelle is grateful and humbled by your generosity.

 Turkey Creek, a small babbling brook, meanders through our quiet, little cove on its way to the confluence of the Nantahala and Little Tennessee Rivers, which is just a short hike through a southern Appalachian hardwood forest.
 A wide variety of vegetation ensures a continual display of color throughout the year.